abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 {: .definition}

-Groups and monoids that have an object that is capable of generating all other objects by its repeated application, are called *cyclic groups*.
-The "main" rotation is called the group's *generator*.
+>Groups and monoids that have an object that is capable of generating all other objects by its repeated application, are called *cyclic groups*.
+The group's "main" object is called the *generator*.

 All rotation groups/monoids are cyclic groups.
 Another example of a cyclic monoid is, yes, the natural numbers under addition, with $+1$ as the generator.